firecat53/dockerfiles/openvpn-client-pia/README.md

-Note that because this container controls networking for other containers, _any ports published that will be needed by other containers need to be published when the openvpn container is started._
+Note that because this container controls networking for other containers, _any ports published that will be needed by other containers need to be published when the openvpn container is started (unless a reverse proxy is being used)._

     docker run -d \
                --cap-add=NET_ADMIN \